ANCHOR – Selecting the Right Carpet

 Selecting the Right Cushion

-The cushion is an unseen but essential part of your carpet system experience.
+The cushion that sits between your baseboards and the visible carpet is an unseen but essential part of your carpet system experience.
 It’s well worth the time to ensure you’re picking the best option.
 A firm and resilient carpet cushion forms the foundation for your carpet.
-The right cushion acts as a shock absorber to increase comfort and extend durability of carpet.
+The right cushion acts as a shock absorber to increase comfort and extend the durability of your carpet.
 It also improves acoustics and provides increased insulation, making a room quieter and warmer.

-The type and thickness of cushion you need varies based on traffic levels and patterns.
+The type and thickness of cushion you need varies based on your traffic levels and patterns.
 For example, bedrooms, dens, lounge areas, and other rooms with light or moderate traffic can use thicker and softer cushion.
-Living rooms, family rooms, hallways, stairs, and other heavy traffic areas require thinner, firmer cushion.
+Living rooms, family rooms, hallways, stairs, and other heavy-traffic areas require thinner, firmer cushion.

 Residential cut pile, cut-loop, or high-level loop carpet requires a resilient, firm cushion with a thickness of 7/16 inch and no less than 1/4 inch with 6 pounds per cubic feet density.
-Types of cushion may be various polyurethane foams, including the very common bonded foam product often referred to as “rebond,” fiber, or rubber.
+Types of cushion may be comprised of fiber, rubber, or various polyurethane foams including the very common bonded foam product often referred to as “rebond.”

-Berber carpet, thinner loop, or cut pile carpet is made with large, wide loops, and it has been found that a stable, low-flexing, cushion is necessary.
-A thicker, softer cushion is not acceptable.
-Cushion thickness should not exceed 3/8 inch for these type products.
-Again, check with the carpet manufacturer to see if a specific cushion is required.
+Berber carpet, thinner loop, or cut pile carpet is made with large, wide loops, and functions best when supported by a stable, low-flexing, cushion.
+A thicker, softer cushion is not recommended.
+Cushion thickness should not exceed 3/8 inch for these products.
+Check with your carpet manufacturer to determine whether your carpet selection requires a specific cushion.

 ANCHOR – Green Label Plus for Indoor Air Quality

-In fact, the program has such a positive impact on the indoor environment that the American Lung Association approves of its use in its Healthy Homes programs.
+The Green Label Plus program has such a positive impact on the indoor environment that it is recognized by third parties for its testing requirements.
 Additionally, the Green Label Plus program’s tough standards exceed the green building requirements dictated by California schools.

 Read the Green Label Plus - Fact Sheet